world-class/REPL/subreddit/progression.md

 Essentially, the *gatekeeping* modules in Level 4 are your maths (CM/DM) and programming (Intro to Prog I, Intro to Prog II) modules, as they are the only ones specifically listed in the progression section of the programme regulations.
 As long as you make sure to take your maths and programming modules one right after the other, you may register for your remaining Level 4 modules in whatever order you wish, without fear of becoming 'progression-blocked'

+## Are there any special considerations for PBA Students

+As an important additional note: For Performance-Based Admissions students who intend to study four modules per term every term after their first term, it is important that you [apply for an Recognition of Prior Learning \(RPL\) via the Google IT Prof. Cert. in order to bypass the How Computers Work \(HCW\) module](rpl-guide.md) on your first term. **Otherwise, PBA students will risk becoming progression blocked when registering for their third term, due to not passing 45 credits yet.**

+This consideration **only** applies to PBA students who intend to take 4 modules per term after their first term.
+If you only intend to take 3 modules per term after your first term, you will be fine.

+If this sounds a little confusing right now, check out the recommended 'schedule' for PBA students taking 4 modules per term below.

 ## What is your recommended 'schedule' of modules to take which will avoid 'progression-blocking'?

 You really don't need a schedule to not be progression-blocked, as long as you complete your maths and programming modules right after each other.
 However for those who are worried, the following schedules will guarantee progression from Level 4 to Level 5.